cjriches/simulatron/Documentation/assembly-language.md

 ```

 A capital letter means that only register references are accepted, not literals.
 A dot instead of a letter means this mode is not available.
 Some `w`/`W` entries are replaced with `a`/`A`; this indicates that the word is interpreted as an address.

-A constant name can be used anywhere a literal is expected, and a label or static data name can be used anywhere an address literal is expected.
-Any references to labels or static data that cannot be resolved within the current file will become external symbols in the generated object code and must be resolved at link time.
-Note that this means

 Examples:
 ```